-CSUS offers an interdisciplinary program of graduate study leading to the Master of Arts degree in Liberal Arts.
+California State University, Sacramento offers an interdisciplinary program of graduate study leading to the Master of Arts degree in Liberal Arts.
 The graduate program is designed to give students an opportunity to study broad areas of human experience at an advanced level without requiring them to specialize in a particular discipline.
 Many graduates may find the program enhances their understanding and effectiveness in their chosen fields of work.
 It requires a commitment to serious reading, thinking, and writing, and the willingness to journey at times in uncharted academic regions where disciplines cross, whether to meet amicably or to join battle.
 Faculty from various disciplines who teach the courses are carefully chosen for their outstanding teaching and scholarship, and their interest in interdisciplinary approaches to learning.

-This is a relatively new program at CSUS, though there are nearly a hundred similar graduate programs throughout the country with over 18,000 graduates.
-With this program, CSUS joins a nationwide effort to redress the imbalance that exists between the decreasing study of the liberal arts, particularly in undergraduate general education requirements, and increasing pursuit of specialized vocational training.
+With this program, California State University, Sacramento joins a nationwide effort to redress the imbalance that exists between the decreasing study of the liberal arts, particularly in undergraduate general education requirements, and increasing pursuit of specialized vocational training.
 It provides a second chance for graduates who feel that their bachelor's degree may have left them with an incomplete education in the liberal arts.